JohnBinford/AppleWood-Pointe/readme.md

 	  Does this mean that they are O.K. with any resident entering the shop at any time, even if they are alone?
     - Should we have a Workshop Manual?
 One of the guys is working on a sample.

 * * *

-#### Applewood Pointe of Apple Valley Workshop Email List
-- The email list is even more up to date!
-(Thanks to Ralph and others for their suggested corrections!)
-  - To keep our emails more private, please email johnathan.binford@gmail.com for a copy of the list!

-* * *

 ### Links